lethyciasabrina/BookLister/README.md

   RecyclerViewSwipeDecorator (https://github.com/xabaras/RecyclerViewSwipeDecorator).
 * Book Sorting: Allows the user to sort the list of books using the **drag and drop** functionality to improve organization.
+* Search for Books: Users can search for books in their list using a SearchView.
+The feature filters the list dynamically by matching the query with book titles, providing an efficient way to locate specific books.

 ## Technologies